daattali/beautiful-jekyll/_posts/2018-09-23- Life Cycle of a Bug.md

 title: Bug Life Cycle
 subtitle: How to Bug Life Cycle End
 tags: [sqa, software testing, testing, bug, bug life cycle]
-image: /img/diary.png
+image: /assets/img/diary.png
-bigimg: /img/cover.jpg
+bigimg: /assets/img/cover.jpg
-share-img: /img/diary.png
+share-img: /assets/img/diary.png
 ---

 Bug Life Cycle is also known as Defect Life Cycle.
-It is a journey of error that goes on at different stages in his life.
+It is a journey of Bug (Software Bug)) that goes on at different stages in his life.
 Suppose the software is driven by a testing process and relies on testing tools.
 This cycle varies from organization to organization and from project to project.

 _Qucik Link to Specific Topic:_